Today (June 11, 2014): Review of the Post Ranch Inn, a Big Sur legend (California, USA).

 - The views are outstanding on a clear day.
 However, if you get a foggy day, your experience might be slightly disappointing.

 - While views over the Ocean are terrific, you cannot really see the cliffs very well.
 I missed the presence of some paths, small hiking trails or benches down the hills below the Inn (without compromising the privacy of the guest rooms) to soak up the spectacular views and surroundings.

-- The decor of some rooms feels a little dated and tired, and I agree that they could use a little refurbishment, to make guests feel a little more accepting of the very high room rates (which come with high expectations).
+- The decor of some rooms feels a little dated and tired, and they could use a refurbishment, to make guests feel a little more accepting of the very high room rates (which come with high expectations).

 - All rooms feature one King-sized bed, so, unfortunately, this is not the best resort for a friends getaway.
 Only 4 rooms do have a window seating area that has a twin day-bed, hence allowing separate beds for friends (Ocean House North, Ocean House South, Upper Butterfly room, and Middle Butterfly room).

 - The old-fashioned blinds were really hard to use and kind of annoyed me (they were not closed by the staff during the turn down service).
 In addition, the room could not be completely darkened and the sunrise light woke me up each morning.

 - Design: 9/10

 - Food: 8/10